VeridisEst/offsecNotes/README.md

 - find all .md files in the folder structure
 - convert all .md files in the folder structure to pdf

+Current way of 'going to solve':
+Add all documents by hand in the script.
+That way it at least works!

+NOTE: Would 'for file in directory { work?'